 In addition to the above, you are encouraged to visit Solano Community College's web site for more information.
-On the site, click "Human Resources" on the left side of the screen.
+On the site, click "Human Resources".
 Here you will find additional helpful resources.
 Just a few of the many resources listed below can be accessed from this page.

 - Americans with Disabilities Act Information

-- Employee Benefits •
+- Employee Benefits

 - Collective Bargaining Agreements

 - Job Descriptions

 - Salary Schedules

-- Full List of Board Policies •
+- Full List of Board Policies